Business Management and Law BA (Hons)

 This degree is suitable for individuals aiming for a career in business and management, but who also wish to have a thorough understanding of the legal regulations within which businesses and industry must operate.
 It may also be suitable for individuals aiming for careers in management within the legal sector, where a thorough background in both law and business is highly valued.

-This is not a qualifying law degree (QLD).
+Please note: This is not a qualifying law degree (QLD).
 Individuals wishing to become solicitors or barristers should apply instead for one of Bangor’s professionally-recognised LLB degrees, all of which enjoy QLD status.
-You may also be interested in other types of law degree offered by Bangor Law School.

 Why choose Bangor University for this course?